Mosquito borne diseases surveillance

 - Other alpha and bunyaviruses.

 Data on cases are reported to the Notifiable Conditions System and are reported by onset date of disease.
 These data are published weekly in the Notifiable conditions report.

 Surveillance case definitions for each disease are available in the relevant Queensland Health guidelines.

 Weekly Report on overseas acquired dengue notifications

-A weekly report is produced that reports on overseas acquired dengue notified in Queensland by serotype, Hospital and Health Service and country of acquisition.
+The weekly report describes year-to-date overseas acquired dengue cases notified in Queensland by serotype, Hospital and Health Service and country of acquisition.

-Download the quarterly report on overseas acquired mosquito borne diseases of public health importance in Queensland
+Download the five yearly report on mosquito borne diseases of public health importance in Queensland (PDF, 917KB).

 Request more information

 The release of notifiable conditions data by Queensland Health is governed by processes which protects the privacy and confidentiality of individuals.

 Access to and use of notifiable conditions data always requires an assessment before approval to release.